AndersMyrmel/unequal-solver/README.md

 # Unequal-Solver
-A scala program that Reads Unequal puzzles from .txt file and solves the puzzles using backtracking.
+A scala program that Reads Unequal puzzles from .txt file and solves them using backtracking.